hyosung11/Launch-School/Courses/journal.md

 10:02 I was with SungOh all day Saturday, so I didn't study at all.
 Now it's Monday morning and I need to figure out what I'm doing today and when to retake the JS129 Written Assessment.

 11:17 Working through the latter half of my study guide today.
 Chatted with Alex.

+11:29 Working on execution context and starting to lose my focus.
+Ugh.